Notice of Privacy Practices (Counseling Services)

 Acknowledgment

-• have had a chance to ask questions about anything in this document that is unclear;
+Acknowledging this document means you have read, understand, and agree to the above disclosures and policies; and have had a chance to ask questions about anything in this document that is unclear.

 Effective Date Of This Document

-This document and the terms within went into effect on March 15th, 2022
+This document and the terms within went into effect on July 1st, 2024.

 For Questions Contact: